Who Knew There Are Two Types of Massage Therapists?

 blog_post_image.png

+Such a touchy subject, I know.
+I’m going to approach it in the best way that I can, neutrally.
+Do you know what separates a RPT (Registered Massage Therapist) and an LMT (Licensed Massage Therapist) in the state of Maryland?
 It’s been a battle for decades in Maryland amongst massage therapists, but so many of the general public have no idea.
 It is coming to a division since LMTs were just announced to be able to return to work per the government, because LMTs can work in a medical setting, and RMTs are not yet, while in our state of emergency during COVID-19

 What is the difference?

 It’s been posted and said a million times, “WHY NOT have RMTs in medical settings?
 We have the same schooling as an LMT!
 We went to the same massage school as an LMT.
-Going to college for an art major doesn’t help with being a massage therapist!”
+Going to college for an art major doesn’t help with being a massage therapist!
+I’ve even heard massage instructors tell students, “There is no difference if someone went to a two-year school for dance or basket weaving”.
+Let’s look at what goes into an associate’s degree .To major in any field, there are core courses; not all of your courses would be in art/basket weaving or dance.

-Here are some of the criteria to get a degree
+Here are some of the criteria to get a degree:

 -2 English classes (6 credits)